aalehck/GroceryTrackerApp/README.md

 to run `bundle install` from inside that directory to install the remaining dependencies for the project before you can begin developing.

+To try out the application from the VM, run `rails server` to start the server, then access the site in your browser at <http://localhost:3000/>.

 When you're finished developing, you can close the ssh session and run `vagrant halt` to stop the VM.